22 Jul Why Our Noses Are Built the Way They Are?

 By Ahmed Barakat, Communications Specialist

-From bones to muscles to even fingernails, different body parts evolved to serve different purposes.
+From bones to muscles to even fingernails, different body parts evolved to serve unique purposes.
 In other words, there is a logic behind our anatomy: the structure of any system, organ, or tissue allows it to perform its function.

 Within the inner ears, for example, there are structures referred to as hair cells.
-They are built and distributed in a way that allows different kinds to respond to different frequencies of sound.
+They are built and distributed in a way that allows different kinds to respond to distinct frequencies of sound.
 This connection between the distribution of hair cells and their function represents our understanding of some of the anatomical logic behind the auditory system.

 When it comes to the sense of smell, however, our understanding of its logic is incomplete.
 Luis Saraiva, PhD, a principal investigator at Sidra Medicine and an adjunct member of Monell Chemical Senses Center, sought to make better sense of why our noses are built the way they are.